FarsetLabs/farsetlabs.github.io/coronavirus.md

 #### Where is the form I need to submit before going to the space?

-Here you go, it's available online: [Farset Labs COVID-19 Policy Agreement](https://docs.google.com/forms/d/e/1FAIpQLSdnoNQBvJ5xRm75cpybzPVDQOLN389tQhX1Kmv7kCnF2bgI6g/viewform?usp=sf_link).
+Here you go, it's available online: [Farset Labs COVID-19 Policy Agreement].

 #### Can I run an event with more than 15 people?